Transport in the Faroe Islands: 1970s onwards

 The fourth period saw the emergence of a "mainland" thanks to tunnels and bridges.
 In 1973 the Streymin Bridge, the first bridge between two Faroese islands, was established between Norðskáli on Eysturoy and Nesvík on Streymoy; in 1976 the new tunnel between Norðskáli and Eysturoy was completed.
 The Faroes' two largest islands were connected into what is now referred to as "Meginlandið", the Mainland.
 In 1975 the causeway between Viðoy and Borðoy was constructed, in 1986 a similar one between Borðoy and Kunoy was established, and in 1992 the capital Tórshavn was granted a first-class connection to the northern parts of the islands, creating the infrastructural prerequisites for a mobile society on the mainland.

 The newest developments of the Faroese transportation network are the sub-sea tunnels.
 In 2002 the tunnel between Streymoy and Vágar—the latter is the airport island—was finished, and in 2006 the Norðoyatunnilin between Eysturoy and Borðoy was finished.
-A toll, payable at petrol stations, of 170 DKK (130 DKK in June 2013) is charged to drive through these two tunnels; the others are free.
-Now more than 85% of the Faroese population is accessible by automobile.
-On 19 December 2020 the Eysturoyartunnilin between Streymoy and Eysturoy opened for traffic.

-Future

-In early 2014 all political parties of the Løgting agreed to the construction of two tunnels: Eysturoyartunnilin, a tunnel connecting Eysturoy and Streymoy, which was completed in 2020, and Sandoyartunnilin, a tunnel connecting Streymoy and Sandoy, will be completed by 2023.
-The combined cost of the project is estimated at almost 3 billion DKK, and it will be the most expensive construction project in Faroese history.
+In early 2014 all political parties of the Løgting agreed to the construction of two tunnels: Eysturoyartunnilin, a tunnel connecting Eysturoy and Streymoy, which was completed in 2020 and opened for traffic on 19 December 2020, and Sandoyartunnilin, a tunnel connecting Streymoy and Sandoy, which opened on 21 December 2023.
+The combined cost of the project is estimated at almost 3 billion DKK.
+It was the most expensive construction project in Faroese history.
 Eysturoyartunnilin has the world's first under-sea roundabout.
 Its three tubes are 7.1 km, 2.1 km and 1.8 km long, linked together by the roundabout.
-Sandoyartunnilin will be 10.6 km long.
+Sandoyartunnilin is 10.8 km long.
+Tolls are charged to drive through the four undersea tunnels, the others are free.
+More than 85% of the Faroese population is accessible by automobile.

+Future

 There have been talks about a possible tunnel between Sandoy and Suðuroy.
 The tunnel would be around 20–25 km long.
 If completed this would mean that 99% of the Faroes would be connected by road.